Veteran reviewing short-term loan options on a laptop at home

 Which Credit Unions Specialize in Short-Term Loans for Veterans?

-Pentagon Federal Credit Union (PenFed) and Navy Federal Credit Union (NFCU) are the two largest military-affiliated credit unions and both offer short-term personal loans with rates substantially below commercial lenders.
+Pentagon Federal Credit Union (PenFed) and Navy Federal Credit Union (NFCU) are the two largest military-affiliated credit unions, and both offer short-term personal loans with rates substantially below commercial lenders.
 Navy Federal’s personal loan APRs start as low as 8.99%, compared to the national payday loan average APR exceeding 400%.

 Program / Lender Max Loan Amount Interest Rate Eligibility